masatakashiwagi/masatakashiwagi/README.md

 # Hello there 👋 I am Masataka Kashiwagi a.k.a asteriam.
 ## About me
-Now, I’m working as Machine Learning Engineer at Commmune, Inc.
+Now, I’m working as Machine Learning Engineer at Commune, Inc.
 Responsible for contributing to products / services from the perspective of data analysis, including machine learning.<br>
 I love Okinawa and its environment.
 The icon is a Shisa drawn by my wife.